Class Definitions

 A driver needs a CDL if the vehicle meets one of the following definitions of a CMV:

-- Class C truck – Any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, including the driver, or is placarded for hazardous materials.
+- Class C small vehicles: – Any single vehicle, or combination of vehicles, that does not meet the definition of Class A or Class B, but is either designed to transport 16 or more passengers, including the driver, or is placarded for hazardous materials.

 - T – Double / Triple Trailers – a knowledge test